nozsavsev/keynote-frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Note: The development server runs with `NODE_TLS_REJECT_UNAUTHORIZED=0` to allow self-signed certificates.

+### Environment Setup

+Configure your environment variables for NAUTH and Keynote backend connections.

 ## Available Scripts